MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    1. Click the arrow to continue.

    1. Enter the App properties.
-In the **SIGN-ON URL** box, paste the application URL you copied earlier or something like `http://localhost:12800`.
+In the **SIGN-ON URL** box, paste the application URL you copied earlier; or if you expect the R client to be on the same machine as the server, use `http://localhost:12800`.
 Then, enter that same URL in the **App ID URI** box.

    1. Click the checkmark to continue and add the application.